syncfusion-content/blazor-docs/blazor/data-form/validation.md

 # Validation in DataForm component

-DataForm provides the capability to utilize both standard and custom validators that are compatible with the [EditForm](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.forms.editform?view=aspnetcore-7.0) component.
-Such as [DataAnnotationsValidator](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.forms.dataannotationsvalidator?view=aspnetcore-7.0) , [ObjectGraphDataAnnotationsValidator ](https://learn.microsoft.com/en-us/aspnet/core/blazor/forms/validation?view=aspnetcore-8.0#nested-models-collection-types-and-complex-types) etc...We can specify the required validators inside `FormValidator` RenderFragment of the DataForm component , The following examples illustrate the procedures for setting up the component with various validators.
+DataForm provides the capability to utilize both standard and custom validation that are compatible with the [EditForm](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.forms.editform?view=aspnetcore-7.0) component.
+Such as [DataAnnotationsValidator](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.forms.dataannotationsvalidator?view=aspnetcore-7.0) , [ObjectGraphDataAnnotationsValidator ](https://learn.microsoft.com/en-us/aspnet/core/blazor/forms/validation?view=aspnetcore-8.0#nested-models-collection-types-and-complex-types) etc...We can specify the required validation inside `FormValidator` RenderFragment of the DataForm component , The following examples illustrate the procedures for setting up the component with various validation.

 ## Data annotations validation